Prodigy.: Netflix adaptation

 In the summer of 2017, Netflix acquired Mark Millar's comic book publishing company Millarworld, and the next summer, announced that it had greenlit two series based on Jupiter's Legacy and American Jesus, and three films based on Empress, Huck and Sharkey the Bounty Hunter.

-In June 2018, Mark Millar announced the release of The Magic Order, the first comic book series under the Millarworld imprint since Netflix acquired the publisher, and in November of the same year, announced Prodigy, one month before the release of the first issue, with both being considered to be adapted as an episodic series and a feature film respectively.
+In June 2018, Mark Millar announced the release of The Magic Order, the first comic book series under the Millarworld imprint since Netflix acquired the publisher, and in November of the same year, announced Prodigy., one month before the release of the first issue, with both being considered to be adapted as an episodic series and a feature film respectively.

 In March 2020, it was reported that the series will be adapted into a feature film, with Kaz Firpo and Ryan Firpo writing the script.

-In early 2022, Millar confirmed the title would be the first major movie to come out on Netflix since the acquisition in 2017.
+In March 2022, Millar confirmed the title would be the first major movie to come out on Netflix since the acquisition in 2017.

+In November 2022, Miller and Matteo Buffagni announced via the synopsis for the finale of Prodigy.
+The Icarus Society that the volume would serve as the basis for the Prodigy feature film.